 Located in Columbus, OSU serves over 66,000 students as of 2016.
 The OSU College of Dentistry offers a DDS program, which can be completed in four years.
 Topics of study include anatomy, pharmacy, anesthesiology, orthopedics, and oral pathology.
 According to the school's website, they are the fourth largest public dentistry school in the nation, and they pride themselves on offering a wide variety of clinical experiences to their students.

 University of Florida

-The University of Florida's College of Dentistry (COD) offers a DDM program.
-Students take courses in infectious diseases, pediatric dentistry, oral health management, oral pathology, oral medicine and pharmacology.
-The school's COD features a dental simulation laboratory for students of all college levels.
+The University of Florida's College of Dentistry (COD) offers a DMD program.
+Students take courses in infectious diseases, pediatric dentistry, oral health management, oral pathology, oral medicine, and pharmacology.
+The school's COD also features a dental simulation laboratory for students of all college levels.